00000010/3902TeamRed/README.md

 Sprite Cow:  spritecow.com  (Used to find sprite coordinates on sprite sheet) <br/>
 Discord:     discord.com    (Used to collaborate vitually) <br/> <br/>

 The team has been working (with Adam taking point) on getting a working implementation of multiplayer going for the Legend of Zelda.
 He has been working on the client and one server to allow for 2 person play and has gotten a loosely working implementation going.

 ## Backlog
 Besides the known bugs (documented below), there are no items currently in the backlog.
+We did a lot of refactoring this sprint, and in the process, enemies lost their functionality to shoot projectiles.
+We’ll have them shooting projectiles again next sprint.
+We’ll also add the ability to differentiate between Link projectiles and enemy projectiles.
+Implement functionality to move between rooms through doors.
+At the moment, Link’s collision with items is detected and the PlayerProjectileCommand which is a collision resolution command is called as a result.
+We still need to implement functionality to allow for Link to pick up items.

 <!-- KNOWN BUGS -->
 ## Known Bugs

-Currently there is a bug in the projectile class where if the projectile firing button where if it is held for two long the projectile will continue to draw and lengthen.
-Arrow projectile appears to screen and flies successfully but does not originate from Link (Luigi) himself.
-Link doesn't stay damaged when he changes direction.
-Damage goes on infinitely.
-Attack goes on infinitely.
+Link can move outside the room because the room background does not take the whole screen yet

 ## Trello link
 https://trello.com/b/5pvXlIry/team-redd